hololandscape/aisuko/_docs/data_structures/data_type.md

 ---
-title       : "Data type VS Data structure" excerpt     : "data type, structures" sitemap     : false permalink   : /docs/data_type_vs_data_structure/ toc         : true
+title       : "Data type"
+excerpt     : "data type"
+sitemap     : false
+permalink   : /docs/data_type/
+toc         : true
 ---

 ## Data Type

-> In computer science and computer programming, data type is a set of possible values and a set of allowed operations on it.
+In computer science and computer programming, data type is a set of possible values and a set of allowed operations on it.
 A data type tells the compiler or interpreter how the programmer intends to use the data.

 ## Concept